Chaal Jeevi Laiye!

 Chaal Jeevi Laiye!
 (Gujarati: ચાલ જીવી લઈયે!
 Come, Let's Live!) is a 2019 Indian Gujarati-language comedy drama road film written and directed by Vipul Mehta, and produced by Rashmin Majithia under the banner Coconut Motion Pictures.
 The film stars Siddharth Randeria, Yash Soni, and Aarohi Patel.
 The soundtrack was composed by Sachin–Jigar.

-The film was released in India on 1 February 2019. and had completed its 300 weeks in cinemas on 25 October 2024.
-It became one of the highest-grossing film of Gujarati cinema, grossing over and the first film released in this century to enter its 7th year in theatres.
+The film was released in India on 1 February 2019. and entered its 8th year in cinemas on 1 February 2026.
+It became one of the highest-grossing film of Gujarati cinema, grossing over and the first film released in this century to enter its 8th year in cinemas.
 It is remade in Marathi as Ole Aale (2024), starring Nana Patekar, Siddharth Chandekar, Sayali Sanjeev and the ace actor Makarand Anaspure in the lead.

 Plot

 Workaholic Aditya ignores his father Bipin's advice regarding his health.
 Next day, Aditya faints and is brought to a hospital, where he recovers.
 On Dr. Vadia's advice, Bipin takes a health checkup and is diagnosed with Pontine Glioma, a terminal brain tumour.
 Bipin wishes to visit Kedarnath and the holy Ganga river with Aditya before his death and he reluctantly agrees.
 After visiting the river, they continued their journey to Chopta via jeep.
 They meet Ketki on road and Aditya develops romantic interest in her.
 They were robbed by goons but eventually regain their possessions.
 Along the way, the father-son bond grows and Aditya's romance develops further.
 Eventually, they reach Kedarnath and complete the wish.